rotti-dev/rotti-dev.github.io/privacy.md

 ### **1.2 WHAT INFORMATION DO WE COLLECT?**

 * **Automatically collected information:** Some information — such as your IP address and device characteristics — is collected automatically via third-party SDKs.
 This is primarily needed to maintain the security and operation of our Services and for advertising purposes.
+Additionally, we receive anonymized crash reports and app statistics from Google Play to help us troubleshoot issues and improve the stability of the app.
 * **In-app purchases & payment data:** The application offers in-app purchases.
 All transactions are fully handled and stored via the **Google Play Billing** system.
 We do not process or store any of your financial information (such as credit card numbers).

 ---